PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Notice the placement of the Update call.
 If you wanted to Update the Text Element *prior* to the Read call, outside of the event loop, then you must call Finalize on the window first.

-In this example, the Update is done prior the Read.
+In this example, the Update is done prior to the Read.
 Because of this, the Finalize call is added to the Window creation.
 ```python
 import PySimpleGUI as sg